Leroy44/Challenge_4/README.md

 # Challenge_4
-Analyzing risk-adjusted returns of "whales" vs. passively investing in the S&P500
+Analyzing risk-adjusted returns of famous active managers vs. a passive investment in the S&P500

 # Technologies
 Python 3.8